-NAME PH ONE ORGANISATION (if responding on behalf of) ADDRESS 1.
-Do you agree with the proposal to make Ward Street reserve an on-leas Yes No If 'no', why not?
-2. Do you agree with the proposal to make all Centennial Park a dog prohi bited area Yes No If 'no', why not?
+NAME PHONE ORGANISATION (if responding on behalf of) ADDRESS EMAIL 1.
+Do you agree with the proposal to make Ward Street reserve an on-leash area Yes No If 'no', why not?
+2. Do you agree with the proposal to make all Centennial Park a dog prohibited area Yes No If 'no', why not?
 3. Do you have any other feedback or suggestions?
 I wish to speak to Council about my submission.
 (Hearings are scheduled for 10 June 2025.
-We will contact you to arrange a Yes No The Local Government Act 2002 requires submissions to be made available to the po published with your submission and made available in a report to elected members supplied (such as address / email address) will be removed from the public copy.
+We will contact you to arrange a time.)
+Yes No The Local Government Act 2002 requires submissions to be made available to the public.
+Your name and/or organisation will be published with your submission and made available in a report to elected members and to the public.
+Other personal information in the public of